So you’ve written a book? Congrats! The hardest part is truly over.

 2. The longer timeline.

 Traditional publishing can be much slower than self publishing because it can take months or often years to secure a deal with a publisher.
 When it comes to the actual publishing process once you’ve secured a deal, the time difference between self publishing and traditional publishing isn’t that significant.
-In order to get through the gate, so to speak, you have to create a proposal and find an agent, who will then pitch your book to publishers, which can also take a long time.
+In order to get through the gate, so to speak, you have to create a book proposal and find an agent, who will then pitch your book to publishers, which can also take a long time.
 A perk of the longer timeline, however is that you can use the time to build your marketing platform so you’re ready to launch.

 When you choose to self publish your book, you take on all the roles and responsibilities of a traditional publisher: you organize all the formatting, design, publishing, distribution and marketing yourself, all with your own time and money.
 And that’s a lot to handle!
 But thanks to a lot of innovation in the marketplace, self publishing is becoming easier than ever.